JasonSanford/denver-bike-routes/readme.md

 ## How to contribute

 1. Fork the project
-2. Add or edit a location by editing and following the format in `bars.geojson` (hint, it's geoJSON)
+2. Add or edit a location by editing and following the format in `routes.geojson` (hint, it's geoJSON)
 3. Submit a pull request

 ## Validating the geoJSON

 When you submit a pull request, it will automatically check to ensure your geoJSON is valid.

-If you'd like to check yourself, you can run `./script/cibuild` locally, or pasting the contents of `bars.geojson` into http://geojsonlint.com.
+If you'd like to check yourself, you can run `./script/cibuild` locally, or pasting the contents of `routes.geojson` into http://geojsonlint.com.

 ## How to find the lat/long of a location